anikifoss/vibe-games-oss/README.md

 - Start from the beginning of this recipe, but this time use a copy of your new code!

 ## Share Your Remixes!
 Open a PR here, or publish it on your page.
-It's FOSS, so make sure to keep the license link in your copy so other can remix as well.
+It's FOSS, so make sure to keep the license link in your copy so other can remix it as well.